nedbat/byterun/README.rst

-Python's `dis <https://docs.python.org/3/library/dis.html>`_ module if you expect to expect to run a bytecode other than the bytecode that the interpreter is running, or run newer "wordcode" bytecode on a "byte"-oriented byteocde, or vica versa.
+Python's `dis <https://docs.python.org/3/library/dis.html>`_ module if you expect to expect to run a bytecode other than the bytecode that the interpreter is running, or run newer "wordcode" bytecode on a "byte"-oriented byteocde, or vice versa.

 In contrast, *x-python* there is a clear distinction between the version being interpreted and the version of Python that is running.
 There is tighter control of opcodes and an opcode's implementation is kept for each Python version.
 So we'll warn early when something is invalid.
-You can run bytecode back to Python 2.5 using Python 3.7 (largely), which is amazing give that 3.7's native byte code is 2 bytes per instruction while 2.5's is 1 or 3 bytes per instruction.
+You can run bytecode back to Python 2.4 using Python 3.7 (largely), which is amazing give that 3.7's native byte code is 2 bytes per instruction while 2.5's is 1 or 3 bytes per instruction.

-The "largely" part is because the interpreter has always made use of Python builtins and libraries, and for the most part these haven't changed very much.
+The "largely" part is, as metioned above, because the interpreter has always made use of Python builtins and libraries, and for the most part these haven't changed very much.
 Often, since many of the underlying builtins are the same, the interpreter can (and does) make use interpreter internals.
 For example, built-in functions like ``range()`` are supported this way.

-So interpreting bytecode from a newer Python release than the release the Pyton interpreter is using, is often doable too.
+So interpreting bytecode from a newer Python release than the release the Python interpreter is using, is often doable too.
 Even though Python 2.7 doesn't support keyword-only arguments or format strings, it can still interpret bytecode created from using these constructs.